allenai/vampire/README.md

 Using VAMPIRE with a downstream classifier is essentially the same as using regular ELMo.
 See [this documentation](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md#using-elmo-with-existing-allennlp-models) for details on how to do that.

-This library's classifier has some convenience functions for including VAMPIRE with a downstream classifier.
+This library has some convenience functions for including VAMPIRE with a downstream classifier.

 First, set some environment variables:
 * `VAMPIRE_DIR`: path to newly trained VAMPIRE